UMD-Digital/umd_terp_base/modules/umd_terp_content_types/README.md

 - Title
 - Hero Style: Background or default.
-- Hero Image: The main image associated with the article.
+- Hero Image: The main image in the hero.
+- Hero Video: The main video in the hero.
 - Hero Title: Main title in hero.
 - Hero Subtitle: Subtitle in hero.
 - Hero Text: Text in hero.